Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 • Salkantay Trek

-There are no specific permissions required for the Salkantay Trekking.
-However, you will still need tickets to access Machu Picchu and train tickets to return to Cusco.
-The Salkantay Trek costs between US$ 550 and US$ 650 on average.
-Consider these tips before you book a tour:
+You don't need permits to go on the Salkantay Trekking.
+However, you'll still need tickets to access Machu Picchu and train tickets to return to Cusco.
+A Salkantay Trek tour ranges between US$ 550 and US$ 650 on average.
+Consider these tips before booking your tour:

-1. Avoid booking the lowest-priced trips for this hike.
-If you are participating in a hike for many days at a high altitude in possibly terrible weather, you should always book with a reliable organization with expert tour guides and appropriate camping equipment at heights of 3,000 meters or more.
+1. Avoid the lowest-priced trips for this hike.
+Suppose you are participating in a hike for many days at a high altitude in possibly terrible weather.
+In that case, you should always book with a reliable company with expert tour guides and appropriate camping equipment at heights of 3,000 meters or more.

 2. The lower the price, the bigger the groups will be to compensate for expenditures, underpaid employees, food quality, equipment, and accommodations.

-4. Last but not least is the return train schedule to your hotel.
-Some companies offer cheaper costs because they will book you on the least expensive and latest trains.
-You will not appreciate this after four days of trekking in the mountains.
-The latest and cheapest trains will return to Cusco at midnight or 1 a.m.
-TreXperience is the only company that offers all group tours, exclusive Vistadome Panoramic trains to Ollantaytambo, and private vehicles to Cusco.
+4. Last but not least, consider the return train schedule to your hotel.
+Some companies reduce costs by booking you on the least expensive and latest trains available, which you probably won't appreciate after four days of hiking.
+These trains usually get back to Cusco around midnight or 1 a.m.
+TreXperience is one of the few companies that provides all-group tours with exclusive Vistadome Panoramic trains to Ollantaytambo and private vehicles for the final leg to Cusco.

 Inca Trail vs Salkantay Trek